Covid-19 guidance, tests, vaccinations, and self-isolation

 You can search for individual words and phrases in all the answers.
 If you cannot find the answer to your question, please get in touch.

 These guidelines were developed in accordance with government and sector-specific guidance.
 Wherever you are on campus, we recommend washing your hands and using hand sanitizer regularly, and being courteous to your fellow members of the community.

 At Warwick, face coverings are required in all teaching, learning, research and in-person exam scenarios and settings (unless you have a valid exemption).
 Face covering are to be worn in all study spaces, like the Library.

 Location: Research, teaching study and in-person exam spaces

 Should I wear a face covering?

-- Yes, you are strongly encouraged to wear a face covering when you are moving around and when you are sitting down.
+- Yes, face coverings are required when you're moving around and when you're sitting down.